bcgov/nr-site-registry/ora2pg/README.md

 # ora2pg Docker
-Container image for migrating from oracle to postgresql database.
+Container image for migrating data from oracle to postgresql database.

 ## Introduction